 Facts and Figures

-No. 1 in England for overall Student Satisfaction NSS 2018 (broad-based universities)
+Top 10 in England for Overall Student Satisfaction NSS 2021 (broad-based public universtities)

 96% graduate employability HESA - Destinations of Leavers from Higher Education 2017